-On the left you can see the new color is a tint of the parent "Theme Color 1" and so the editor provides only paler tints of the parent color.
-On the right, if you select a shade for "Theme Color 3", you get to choose any lighter or darker shades of the parent color.
+On the left you can see the new color is a tint of the parent "yellow" and so the editor provides only paler tints of the parent color.
+On the right, if you select a shade, you get to choose any lighter or darker shades of the parent color.

 If you want to use this color in many places in the document it's recommended that you also make this a Named Color, so it appears on the Color Line, for easy picking.
-Just click on the New Named Color label icon on the top of the Color Editor and give it a name.
+Just click on the NEW NAMED COLOR label icon on the top of the Color Editor and give it a name.
 It will now appear on the Color Line where you can pick it for use on other objects.